-His grape variety?
+Its grape variety?
 Vin jaune is a dry white wine made exclusively from the local grape variety, Savagnin.
-Only four appellations d'origine contrôlée (AOC) are authorized to produce it: Arbois, Côtes du Jura, Château-Chalon and l'Etoile.
+Only four appellations d'origine contrôlée (AOC) are authorized to produce it: Arbois, Côtes du Jura, Château-Chalon and Etoile.

-The Nose: Typical and intense, the bouquet of this wine expresses itself on aromas of fresh nuts, dried fruits and sweet spices with delicate floral notes.
+The nose : Typical and intense, the bouquet of this wine expresses itself on aromas of fresh nuts, dried fruits and sweet spices with delicate floral notes.

 The Palate : Rich and powerful on the palate, this wine offers a balanced structure with aromas of nuts, green apple and spicy notes.

 Tasting advice : To appreciate all the richness of this unknown wine, it should be drunk slightly chambré and ideally between 15-16°.

 Food pairing : This wine can be drunk as an aperitif but also goes well with foie gras, shellfish or poultry in cream sauce.
 It can also be used in cooking and in particular in many specialities from the Franc-Comté region: the famous coq au vin jaune or the tasty trout in vin jaune.

 Our opinion: We also love it with exotic cuisine, especially with spicy curry dishes.